Harlingen, Texas: Military installations

 The Harlingen Armed Forces Reserve Center (AFRC) is located at 1300 W Teege Ave, Harlingen, Texas.
 This facility hosts Reserve components of the United States Armed Forces units from the United States Army Reserve 319th Combat Sustainment Support Battalion, 4th Team, 1st Judge Advocate General Detachment, 5th Team, 1st Judge Advocate General Detachment, and 812th Quartermaster Company (Supply).
-The United States Navy Reserve Navy Operations Support Center Harlingen (NOSC Harlingen) and the United States Marine Corps Reserve 1st Battalion 23rd Marines Charlie Company(Det).
+The United States Navy Reserve Navy Operations Support Center Harlingen (NOSC Harlingen) and the United States Marine Corps Reserve Charlie Company (Det) 1st Battalion 23rd Marines 4th Marine Division.
 This facility is mostly used for monthly drills.
-A Military Retiree Activities Office and an ID Card office are also at the Harlingen AFRC.
+A Military Retiree Activities Office is located at the Harlingen AFRC.

 Education

 Primary and secondary education

 The city is covered by the Harlingen Consolidated Independent School District and South Texas Independent School District.
-Harlingen is home to four high schools – Early College High School, Harlingen High School, Harlingen High School South, and Harlingen School of Health Professions, and a freshman Academy, Abraham P. Cano Academy.
+Harlingen is home to four high schools – Harlingen Collegiate High (formerly Early College High School before its deal with UTRGV), Harlingen High School, Harlingen High School South, and Harlingen School of Health Professions, and a freshman Academy, Dr. Abraham P. Cano Freshman Academy.
 The Saint Anthony Catholic School is a parochial school for grades K–8 (with a Montessori program for 3- and 4-year-olds).
 It is one of the few Catholic schools in the city of Harlingen and has an enrollment of approximately 220 students.

 The Marine Military Academy is a private, all-male, college preparatory school located in Harlingen.

 Universities and colleges

 In 1967, a branch of Texas State Technical College was established in Harlingen.
 The two-year technical state college currently offers more than 30 programs to over 5,000 students.

 In 2002, the University of Texas Health Science Center at San Antonio opened the Regional Academic Health Center (RAHC) Medical Education Division in Harlingen.
 In 2012, the UT System Board of Regents approved the merger of the University of Texas at Brownsville and the University of Texas-Pan American to form the University of Texas Rio Grande Valley (UTRGV) and the University of Texas Rio Grande Valley School of Medicine, the latter using resources from the RAHC.

 The University of Texas Rio Grande Valley School of Medicine welcomed its first students in the summer of 2016.
 UTRGV's psychiatry program and Institute for Neurosciences are based in Harlingen.

-Southern Careers Institute has a campus located in Harlingen, too.
+Southern Careers Institute has a campus located in Harlingen as well.